ngshaohui/webdev/week07 - react and nextjs/nextjs.md

 When prompted to install `create-next-app`, press enter to continue.

 ```
-C:\Users\nsh8\Documents>npx create-next-app@latest my-app --js --use-npm --eslint --app --no-src-dir --no-tailwind --no-import-alias
+C:\Users\nsh8\Documents>npx create-next-app@latest my-app --js --use-npm --eslint --app --no-src-dir --no-tailwind
 Need to install the following packages:
-  create-next-app@13.5.3
+  create-next-app@14.0.2
 Ok to proceed? (y)
-?
-Would you like to customize the default import alias? » No / Yes
 ```

-When prompted to customize the default import alias, press enter to select `no` as the default.

 Note that there is no option to select an option for `import-alias` from the terminal, as referenced from the source code.

+As such, we define the import alias to be `"@/*"` which is the default value given when "no" is selected.

 ### `create-next-app` bootstrapping tool